 A website is an online home for your brand.
-Just like when I look at the temple and learn something new about God, I should look at your website and know something about your brand.
+I should look at your website and know something about your brand.
 As I mentioned before, your brand is your reputation at every point of contact with your prospective buyers.

 Pink Stiletto Cosmetics asked me to redesign their shopping cart site to look and feel like the brand that owner, Crystal Carmen and I had been crafting.
 Her request was for people to visit the website and visually understand that the products were high quality, glamorous and good for the skin.

 Where to start?
 Well, if you are working with a shopping cart template, choose one that gives you the most freedom to adapt the layout.
 Modern women increasingly care about health considerations when buying products.
 A current website demonstrates that Pink Stiletto is progressive and in the now.

 TIP 1: Modernize the layout of your cart

 The site was altered to be responsive and fluid- these are web terms that mean, the site will adapt to devices of varying screen sizes and certain images will be widescreen.
 Widescreen imagery also adds a bit of drama which goes hand in hand with glamor.
 If you haven’t already done so, take a look at your website today and make sure that it responds well on tablets, phones, and desktop computers.

 We reinforced many of Pink Stiletto’s clear objectives, not just in the textual content, but also through text in pictures.
 We used photos on the front page to state the importance of glamor and organic ingredients in the products.
 When it comes to web, may people are skimmers and not readers, so the important product points needed to be clear at a glance.
 Are their any important points that you can make about your brand visually?

 TIP 3: Unify and personalize